 NCEI will steward and service JPSS-1’s data for users in cooperation with the NOAA Comprehensive Large Array-Data Stewardship System (CLASS), which will archive the data under the auspices of the NOAA Office of Satellite and Production Operations.

 JPSS-1 Satellite Advancements

-In coordination with NASA, JPSS-1 will be launched from Vandenberg Air Force Base, California, and join a fleet of NOAA environmental satellites already in orbit.
+In coordination with NASA, JPSS-1 is scheduled to launch on November 10, 2017, from Vandenberg Air Force Base, California, and join a fleet of NOAA environmental satellites already in orbit.
 Eighty-five percent of the data that feed weather forecast models comes from polar-orbiting satellites, positioned approximately 520 miles above Earth, circling from pole to pole.
 Currently, NOAA operates four polar-orbiting satellites: NOAA 15, 18, and 19, and Suomi NPP.
 JPSS-1 will be renamed NOAA-20 once in orbit.

 JPSS-1 will continue the success of its polar-orbiting predecessors.
 Its primary instruments are improved versions of those on Suomi NPP, which initially began as a research satellite.
 JPSS-1 will orbit about 50 minutes ahead of Suomi NPP but in the same plane.
 This allows an important overlap in observational coverage of the globe.
 JPSS-1’s life expectancy is also longer than Suomi NPP, which is nearing retirement.

 Other improvements to the satellite itself include features to reduce spacecraft vibrations after maneuvers, more modern and efficient cells on the solar array, and additional blanketing on the spacecraft to protect it from orbital debris.